Princeton faces federal inquiry after acknowledging racism

 The investigation is the Trump administration's latest salvo against schools and colleges that seek to address racism.
 Speaking in Washington on Thursday, President Donald Trump said U.S. schools and universities unfairly teach that America is a racist nation, an idea that he dismissed as “toxic propaganda.”

-In June, Trump blasted Princeton on Twitter over its decision to remove former President Woodrow Wilson's name from the university's public policy school because of his segregationist views.
+Trump blasted Princeton on Twitter in June over its decision to remove former President Woodrow Wilson's name from the public policy school because of his segregationist views.

-Princeton on Thursday said it's cooperating with the investigation and looks forward to showing that its actions have been consistent with federal law, and “also with the highest ideals and aspirations of this country.”
+Princeton said Thursday that it will respond to the department and looks forward to showing that its actions have been consistent with federal law, and “also with the highest ideals and aspirations of this country.”

 “It is unfortunate that the Department appears to believe that grappling honestly with the nation’s history and the current effects of systemic racism runs afoul of existing law,” the university said in a statement.